 The training organization has a simple, effective way to prevent non-compliance, confusion, or cost blow-out when producing multiple sets of training materials and assessment tools.

-information out of the materials and cover them is cohort interactions, assignements, or open-ended questions.
+information out of the materials and cover them is cohort interactions, assignments, or open-ended questions.

 What to do

 Identify whose approval you need to start the consultation.
 This will normally be your training institution supervisor.